-The nursery is effectively led by the manager, supported by staff who are fully committed to providing quality learning experiences for the children.
+The nursery is effectively led by the manager and supported by staff who are committed to providing quality learning experiences for the children.
 Regular staff meetings and positive partnerships with parents ensure that the evaluation of the provision is inclusive and purposeful.
-Staff work well as a team and are committed to improving outcomes for children.
+Generally, staff are utilised well throughout the setting.
+However, in the pre-school outdoor area, the organisation of staffing sometimes leads to spontaneous learning opportunities not being maximised.
 Systems to monitor and evaluate the nursery's strengths and areas for development are in place.
 There is a shared vision for inclusive practice, ensuring that every child is fully included and integrated into nursery life.
 Staff are committed towards continuing their own professional development and regularly attend relevant training courses to improve their knowledge and skills.
 Consequently, children's care and well-being are further enhanced.
+The indoor environment is welcoming and provides good opportunities for children to make choices about their own learning and play.
+Children have access to an outdoor area, in which, they can access a variety of resources to promote their development across all six areas of learning.